marklogic-community/marklogic-FHIR-mapper/COOKBOOK.md

 Sequence.from(egress.runPreStepInterceptorsOnNodes(nodes, 'ProviderToFHIRLocation'));
 ```

-#### Making the pre-mapped documents available to the DHC Mapping UI
+#### Making the pre-mapped documents available to the Data Hub Mapping UI
 For the DHF mapping GUI to work best, you will need to insert pre-mapped sample document(s) into the database.
 This allows you to see the (pre-mapped) input to the mapping, and allows you to use the “Test” functionality to iteratively refine your mapping.

 You can write your pre-mapped documents to the database using qConsole with a script like the one below.
 Adjust this script to have `nodes` containing the documents or subnodes that you want to convert into a FHIR resource.
 In this example (from the sample project), we are getting the list of `providerLocations` from a single test document, and writing the pre-mapped version of each one back into the database.
-This will allow the Mapping UI in DataHub Central to see the pre-mapped source document and properly map it into the FHIR Resource Entities.
+This will allow the Mapping UI in Data Hub to see the pre-mapped source document and properly map it into the FHIR Resource Entities.

 ```js
 'use strict';